CMC Rocks QLD: The sell-out music festival you need in your life

 If you think you’ve got what it takes to be a country rock star, then participating in the live band karaoke is an absolute must.
 Instead of singing in the shower, belt your heart out to an audience with a live backing band.

-However, if you think you still have a lot to learn, head to the Songwriter’s Sessions to get up close and personal with festival artists.
-Hear the stories behind their songs and sway along to live acoustic versions.
+However, if you think you still have a lot to learn, head to the Songwriter’s Shows which is on every day from 1pm-3pm in the Campers Bar.
+Get up close and personal with festival artists and hear the stories behind their songs and sway along to live acoustic versions.

 A sunset worthy of a country music song